charliegerard/safe-space/README.md

-# Don't you know that you're toxic - Github action
+# Safe space - Github action

 Github action that uses machine learning to detect potential toxic comments added to PRs and issues so authors can have a chance to edit them and keep repos a safe space.